I have questions about:

 UHM Faculty - A UHM instructor usually accompanies the UHM students on each SAC program.

 Independence - MIX normally sends no more than three students to each partner university at one time.
 MIX students should be prepared to be more independent and able to take initiative.

 Group dynamic - Typically, a group of 10-25 UHM students travel together to the SAC study destination.
 Participants may enjoy the group dynamic of SAC.
 Groups are accompanied by a UHM instructor.

-MIX is run by two full-time professional staff members: Darrell Kicker, International Exchange Coordinator, and Sara Otis, International Exchange Specialist.
-There are also several MIX student interns, and a team of student volunteers.
-MIX all other programs within the Office of International and Exchange Programs are overseen by Edward J. Shultz, the Assistant Vice Chancellor for International Programs (Dr. Shultz is also the Dean of the School for Pacific and Asian Studies).
+MIX is jointly run by two full-time professional staff members: Darrell Kicker, International Exchange Coordinator, and Sara Otis, International Exchange Specialist.
+There are also several MIX student interns, and a team of student volunteers who help out.
+MIX all other programs within the Office of International and Exchange Programs (OIEP) are overseen by Andy Sutton, the Assistant Vice Chancellor for International Programs (Dr. Sutton is also the Dean of the School for Pacific and Asian Studies).
 MIX is also supported by faculty from many of UHM’s Colleges, Schools, and Centers.